akvo/akvo-docs/documentation/akvo_high_level/akvo_reqs.rst

 **Rationale**: To quickly create successful information and data systems to achieve our vision, we argue that together we must make use of open systems.
 This will allow many of us to collaborate and to quickly reach the next level.
 It is the fastest method which also creates a sustainable and resilient information eco-system.

-**Comement**:
+**Comment**:

+By open systems we mean:

-- using open standards to work with data, for example to track progress towards goals and objectives, complimented with an open data exchange format, as exemplified in the IATI XML standard
+- using **open standards** to work with data, for example to track progress towards goals and objectives, complimented with an open data exchange format, as exemplified in the IATI XML standard

-- open data, where all the data is open with anyone free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and share-alike
+- **open data**, where all the data is open with anyone free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and share-alike

-- open APIs, where different computer systems containing goal data can interchange the data automatically via Application Programming Interfaces (APIs), the APIs should be open, meaning that their form may be copied freely by others as well as being accessible and usable by anyone
+- **open APIs**, where different computer systems containing goal data can interchange the data automatically via Application Programming Interfaces (APIs), the APIs should be open, meaning that their form may be copied freely by others as well as being accessible and usable by anyone

-- open source software, where the underlying software that drives the systems which collects, collates, stores and distributes the data are built on software that adhere to the open source standards set by the Open Source Initiative
+- **open source software**, where the underlying software that drives the systems which collects, collates, stores and distributes the data are built on software that adhere to the open source standards set by the Open Source Initiative

 2. Fast and resilient knowledge sharing when building systems